Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --read_files READ_FILES [READ_FILES ...], -rp READ_FILES [READ_FILES ...]
-                            Paths of read fasta files.
+                            Paths of read fasta or fastq files.
 ANNOgesic will map the reads via segemehl (with -S).
 Required format:
                             $SET_NAME:$READ1,$READ2,...
 If multiple data sets need
                             to be assigned, please separated them by spaces.
+The read files compressed by bz2 or gz files can be accepted as well.
 For using BAM files, please check --bam_files.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
                             Path of input BAM files.
 Required format:
                             $SET_NAME:$BAM1,$BAM2,... .
 BAM files need to be